Wondering what are the coolest and most immersive flight simulators that are available for the Oculus Rift?

 Luckily there are many games to choose from.
 Developers of these simulations know that the Oculus Rift, and virtual reality headsets all together, are the only ones who can create this inner roller coaster inside of you.
 If you happen to watch the reactions from some of the people on Youtube, you know that it is not just some gimmicky feeling you experience.
 But to find the best ones may be a challenge as many of them are not yet ready for the VR, or are just a poor imitation of one.

-So I have decided to do some research and inform you on some of the best flight simulators for the Oculus Rift head-mounted display that are available on the market.
+So back to the topic, I have decided to do some research and inform you of some of the best flight simulators for the Oculus Rift head-mounted display that are available on the market.

 X Plane 11